 I hope you will join me in supporting a People’s Constitutional Convention as the way forward.

 Caroline Lucas MP

-Brighton PavilionSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Brighton PavilionSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.